 Interested in adding a charger to your business or living complex?
 Offering EV charging stations helps attract and retain customers, residents and visitors.
-Many electric car drivers regularly drive out of their way to shop or visit a location with a charging station.
+Many drivers go out of their way to shop or visit a location with a charging station.

 Appeal to customers who stay longer, return frequently and spend more money.